How about a Norwegian baby name for your new born? Here are the most popular baby names in Norway during 2020.

-Two traditional Norwegian names popular more than a century ago are enjoying a continued resurgence, according to new figures released by Statistics Norway.
+Two traditional names popular more than a century ago are enjoying a continued resurgence, according to new figures released by Statistics Norway (SSB).

 Such a trend can also be seen in many other countries.
 Look no further than the United Kingdom, where George is currently enjoying a resurgence, presumably due to the birth of the future heir to the throne.

 Dig a little deeper into the statistics and you'll see some interesting trends across the country.
-Mohammed is the most popular male name for Oslo babies, reflecting the ethnic diversity in the Norwegian capital.
-Although Jacob is the most common boys name across Norway, it tops the list in just two regions: Hordaland and Troms.
+Mohammed (and its various spellings) remains the most popular male name for Oslo babies, reflecting the ethnic diversity in the Norwegian capital.